 Your journal is able to teach you:

-- How to be happy on crappy Mondays.
+- How to be happier on typical crappy Mondays.

-- How to deal with that annoying colleague (we all have one).
+- How to deal with that annoying colleague (we all have one, right?)

 - How to not be bothered by your busy commute.